JayFzh/JayFzh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student in the Department of Computer Science and Engineering at **Shanghai Jiao Tong University**, advised by [Prof. Bo Jiang](https://www.cs.sjtu.edu.cn/~jiang-bo/).
+Before that, I received BEng in CS from Beijing University of Posts and Telecommunications (BUPT) in 2019.
+I am currently a Research Intern at the **Luoshen Cloud Network Research Team**, Alibaba Cloud, focusing on large-scale network systems.

 My research interests lie in **networking4AI**, **distributed systems**, and **AI infrastructure**.
 Recently, I have been focusing on transport protocols and efficient distributed training of dynamic graphs.

-I am currently a Research Intern at the **Luoshen Cloud Network Research Team**, Alibaba Cloud, focusing on large-scale network systems.

 # 🔥 News